LuckyToaster/github_searcher/README.md

-# Github Profile Searcher
-## Using Github Users API
+## Searches for Github users using Github Users API